suds-community/suds/README.rst

   * Added tests demonstrating how additional or replacement built-in XSD types can be registered with suds.
   * Added new and updated existing suds.cache module related tests.
+  * Documented that all ``pytest`` test parametrizations should be prepared so they get ordered the same on all test runs.
+See ``Project implementation note #1`` in ``HACKING.rst`` for more detailed information.

+    * Many thanks to Bruno Oliveira (nicoddemus at BitBucket) for researching related ``pytest`` ``xdist`` usage problems, discovering & explaining the underlying issue as well as providing an initial project patch for it.

 version 0.6 (2014-01-24)
 -------------------------